PowerLedger/powr/docs/src/developing/clients/javascript-api.md

 ## What is Solana-Web3.js?

-The Solana-Web3.js library aims to provide complete coverage of Solana.
+The Solana-Web3.js library aims to provide complete coverage of Solana based blockchain clusters, including the Powerledger blockchain.
 The library was built on top of the [Solana JSON RPC API](https://docs.solana.com/developing/clients/jsonrpc-api).

 You can find the full documentation for the `@solana/web3.js` library [here](https://solana-labs.github.io/solana-web3.js/).

+Due to the compatibility of these libaries with the Powerledger blockchain, Powerledger recommends usage of these libraries.

 ## Common Terminology